naimiskandar22/LinkedIn-Job-Posts-Analysis/README.md

 <details>
  <summary> Example 4 </summary>

- Use case: Functional programming, where a function is defined with parameters and returning value(s).
+  - Use case: Functional programming, where a function is defined with parameters and returning value(s).
 If the attempt to get value(s) is unsuccessful, return null and the rest of the code still persists
- Source file: job_analysis.ipynb
+  - Source file: job_analysis.ipynb
+  - Path to file: jobs_analysis.ipynb

  ![image](https://github.com/naimiskandar22/LinkedIn-Job-Posts-Analysis/assets/29110245/67c56a80-62df-4dac-b966-9e9d51fb9ff6)